daniel-v/Animation/README.md

 Animate elements on a web page with Dart.
 Similar to jQuery's `animate()`.

+This is a forked version of Kai Sellgren original Animation library.
+As for versioning goes, I will continue where has left off the work.

+Kai Sellgren, thank you for your work!

 ## Features

 * Simple and quick animations via the simple `animate()` function.